stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 lay about; including some large idols of solid ruby depicting singular beings not found on the earth.
 These latter did not, despite their material, invite either appropriation or long inspection;
 and Carter took the trouble to hammer five of them into very small pieces.
-The scattered spears and javelins he collected, and with Pickman&rsquo;s approval distributed among the ghouls.
+The scattered spears and javelins he collected, and with Pickman's approval distributed among the ghouls.
 Such devices were new to the dog-like lopers, but their relative simplicity made them easy to master after a few concise hints.